 Because I Want To

-Unless you’re hurting somebody, or marrying a serial killer – is there a better reason to do something?
+Unless you’re hurting somebody or something, or marrying a serial killer – is there a better reason to do something?

 Many people rely on alcohol because they believe they need it, or that it makes them more interesting to be around in a social situation.
 I don’t want to be one of those people.